Mary Helen Stefaniak’s new novel, The World of Pondside, is forthcoming from Blackstone Publishing in 2022.

-Mary Helen Stefaniak’s novel, The Cailiffs of Baghdad, Georgia (W. W. Norton), received the 2011 Anisfield-Wolf Book Award for Fiction.
-For 83 years, the Anisfield-Wolf Book Awards have recognized books that “make important contributions to our understanding of racism and our appreciation of the rich diversity of human cultures.”
-Juror Rita Dove described the novel as “a rollicking tale that manages to speak seriously to the tragedy of ignorance and the damage caused by fear.
+Her previous novel, The Cailiffs of Baghdad, Georgia (W. W. Norton), received a 2011 Anisfield-Wolf Book Award for books that make "important contributions to our understanding of racism and human diversity.”
+Juror Rita Dove described the novel as “a rollicking tale that manages to speak seriously to the tragedy of ignorance and the damage caused by fear.”
 The Cailiffs of Baghdad, Georgia was also selected by independent booksellers as an Indie-Next “Great Read."

 Her collection of short fiction, Self Storage and Other Stories (New Rivers Press), received the Wisconsin Library Association's 1998 Banta Award for Literary Excellence, and her novella, "The Turk and My Mother" (EPOCH, Fall 2000) was shortlisted for the O. Henry Prize.

-Stefaniak, a native of Milwaukee, grew up in a bicultural household: her father was born in Milwaukee, Wisconsin; her mother in Gordon, Georgia.
+A native of Milwaukee, Mary Helen grew up in a bicultural household: her father was born in Milwaukee, Wisconsin, to parents who immigrated from a Croatian village in the Austro-Hungarian Empire; her mother was born in Gordon, Georgia.
 She divides her time between Iowa City, where she and her husband John live in a 160-year-old stagecoach inn they restored, and Omaha, where she is Professor Emerita of English and Creative Writing at Creighton University.